random532/brut/README.md

-GUI for editing hard drives on FreeBSD (partition editor, disk editor).
+This is a GUI for editing hard drives on FreeBSD (partition editor, disk editor).
-Uses gtk3.
+It uses gtk3.
 Screenshots below.

-Install as port:
+Install as a port:
 1. Download ports/Makefile and ports/pkg-descr
 2. Run "make makesum" and "make install clean"
 3. (recommended: Run "dbus-uuidgen --ensure")